folke/which-key.nvim/README.md

   },
-  show_help = true, -- show a help message in the command line for using WhichKey show_keys = true, -- show the currently pressed key and its label as a message in the command line -- Which-key automatically sets up triggers for your mappings.
+  show_help = true, -- show a help message in the command line for using WhichKey show_keys = true, -- show the currently pressed key and its label as a message in the command line -- disable WhichKey for certain buf types and file types. disable = {
-  -- But you can disable this and setup the triggers yourself.
-  -- Be aware, that triggers are not needed for visual and operator pending mode. triggers = true, -- automatically setup triggers disable = {
-    -- disable WhichKey for certain buf types and file types. ft = {},
+    ft = {},
     bt = {},
-    -- disable a trigger for a certain context by returning true
-    ---@type fun(ctx: { keys: string, mode: string, plugin?: string }):boolean? trigger = function(ctx)
-      return false
-    end,
   },
   debug = false, -- enable wk.log in the current directory }